-For dementia related issues, be ready with some 24/7 helpline numbers and websites.
+For dementia related issues – 24/7 helpline numbers and websites.

 This page is generated in Ontario, Canada.
-Readers are encouraged to use these numbers to get started making their own list.
+Use these numbers to get started making their own list.
 IT IS SUGGESTED that caregivers and their doctor create a 24/7 phone list that relates to personal and, relatable situations.